-Used for viewing/changing any Gas Record item, especially those which are not the Active Gas (S6) Record.
+Used for viewing/changing any Gas Record item, especially items which are not in the Active Gas Record.
+See Active Gas Instance (S6).

 e.g. GI410 returns the Gas High Alarm Limit for Gas Record 4.
 GI410=85 sets the Gas High Alarm Limit for Gas Record 4 to 85%.